Assisting Emigration English Immigrant Voices Poor Cottages and Proud Palaces

 Letters, Documents & Photos Owned by the Submitter:

 Have photos of many of the family members.
-We have the linage for the next five generations.
+We have the lineage for the next five generations.

 Sources of information: